HeteroCache: A Dynamic Retrieval Approach to Heterogeneous KV Cache Compression for Long-Context LLM Inference: Experiments

 Our performance on the Needle In A Haystack (NIAH) \citep{fu2024dataengineeringscalinglanguage} further corroborates this analysis.
 As illustrated in Figure~\ref{fig:needle}, HeteroCache achieves perfect retrieval accuracy across all context length settings from 16K to 128K, exhibiting robust information retention capabilities comparable to the FullAttention mechanism.
 Such consistent performance strongly demonstrates that our approach, through its fine-grained dynamic retrieval mechanism, can high-fidelity restore critical historical dependencies while significantly reducing GPU memory overhead, thereby providing reliable support for long-document question answering and complex reasoning tasks.
+Beyond standard single-needle retrieval, we evaluate the robustness of our method on U-NIAH \citep{10.1145/3786609}, detailed in the Appendix~\ref{sec:multi_needle}.

-\paragraph{Reasoning Capabilities on DeepSeek-R1-Distill.} Emerging reasoning models \citep{deepseekai2025deepseekr1incentivizingreasoningcapability} have improved their ability to solve complex problems through the chain of thought mechanism.
+\paragraph{Reasoning Capabilities on DeepSeek-R1-Distill.} Emerging reasoning models \citep{Guo_2025} have improved their ability to solve complex problems through the chain of thought mechanism.
 However, the extremely long intermediate processes they generate pose a severe challenge to the efficiency of KV caching, making them an ideal scenario for testing dynamic retrieval capabilities.
 In the generation of long sequences, the loss of any key intermediate step may lead to the breaking of reasoning logic.
 As shown in Table~\ref{tab:longbenchv2}, our test results using the DeepSeek-R1-Distill-Llama-8B model on the LongBench v2 benchmark indicate that HeteroCache demonstrates significantly better performance than baselines under limited memory and is closest to the FullAttention mechanism.
-This confirms that its fine-grained dynamic strategy can precisely retain key thinking paths in long-distance reasoning, effectively ensuring the coherence of complex reasoning tasks.
+This confirms that its fine-grained dynamic strategy can precisely retain key thinking paths in long-distance reasoning, effectively ensuring the coherence of complex reasoning tasks under the condition of limited memory.